 See Related: Best Travel Credit Cards (Ranked!)

 Flip-flops are essential for me when going on a tropical vacation.
-You don’t want to be stuck having to go to the souvenir shops to find a pair of flip-flops in your size that are most likely overpriced and won’t hold up longer than a few days.
+You don’t want to be stuck having to go to the souvenir shops to find a pair of flip-flops in your size that are most likely overpriced and won’t hold up for longer than a few days.

-These will keep feet comfortable all day and won’t give you blisters like some cheaper flip-flops.
+These will keep feet comfortable all day and won’t give you blisters like cheaper flip-flops.
 They also hold up through the water, making them a perfect companion on a beach day.

 Besides the awesome quality, these flip-flops come in several fabulous colors.
 They’re perfect for both a day of outdoor activities and casual nights out.